eriksalsborn/GraphQL-News-Hub/README.md

     kubectl port-forward service/client-service 3000:80
 ```

 #### Hurray!
-Now you can access the client on http://localhost:3000/
+You can access the application on http://localhost:3000/

 ## Local Development: